Helado de almendra

 If there were any almonds left over, mum would bring them home and make me ice cream when it was hot, with a squeeze of lemon and some chocolate biscuits, sometimes wafers too, mmmmm! my favourite time.
 When I grew up, there were no more almond trees in the countryside, the countryside had become a housing estate, and the house by the sea was gone.

-Now I walk near the sea remembering, nostalgia, they say, yes, nostalgia, I say too, but the good kind, the kind that doesn't weigh on my heart, and the kind that leaves me with a smile, the kind I return to when I visit my favourite place in the world, the kind I feel when my hair sways in the breeze.
+Now I walk near the sea remembering, nostalgia, they say, yes, nostalgia, I say too, but the good kind, the kind that doesn't weigh on my heart, and the kind that leaves me with a smile, the kind I return to when I visit my favourite place in the world, the kind I feel when my hair sways in the breeze and leaves me with a smile on my face.

 Ingredients